 Board of Directors

-Dave Burkland, Chair, has served on CHIP's board of directors since 2013, but his relationship with CHIP is far from new.
+Dave Burkland, former Chair, has served on CHIP's board of directors since 2013, but his relationship with CHIP is far from new.
 He started working at CHIP in 1983.
 Dave is a Chico State grad, earning a degree in geography planning and later receiving a master's in planning.
 He worked in construction during and after college, then spent nine years working for CHIP as the corporate contractor and managing the housing rehabilitation program.
 Dave worked for the City of Chico and retired as city manager.
 He returned to CHIP as a board member in retirement.
 He is passionate about helping CHIP remain financially stable to continue its mission to develop affordable self-help housing and provide housing-related and social services to residents living at our rental properties.

-Joe Feist, Vice Chair, is a practicing attorney in Sacramento and Butte Counties and has served as a member of the CHIP board since 2009.
+Joe Feist, former Vice Chair, is a practicing attorney in Sacramento and Butte Counties and has served as a member of the CHIP board since 2009.
 Originally from Indiana, Joe has called California home since 2001 and is an active member of the community who enjoys hiking and cycling when possible.
 Joe has been focused on assisting and representing Camp Fire survivors since the tragedy.

 Katie Fowkes grew up on a walnut and prune orchard in Los Molinos and moved to Chico after completing her BS in Electrical Engineering and MA in Business Economics at UC Santa Barbara.
 Her experience with business management and extensive training in math was an excellent foundation for her career in the commercial business market.
 She has been a board member since 2015.
 Katie worked at Tri Counties Bank for five years as a commercial relationship manager and has been vice president, senior commercial relationship manager at Banner Bank for 11 years.
 This position includes analysis and monitoring of multi-phase construction projects, which introduced her to the CHIP organization and expanded her interest to support CHIP's goals in the community.
 In addition to construction lending, Katie works with businesses in industries, from manufacturing to agriculture, in all realms of financing needs.
 She lives in Chico with her husband, Don, and their four kids.